Introduction: Raising Cockroaches (Intentionally)

-Smear a thin layer of petrolium jelly (vaseline) all around the upper edge of the walls.
+Smear a thin layer of petroleum jelly (Vaseline) all around the upper edge of the walls.
 Make this smear band about two or three inches thick.
-90% cockroaches can't climb through vaseline, but check on the internet if you use a species other than periplaneta americana (what I have).
-In some species the nymphs can climb through the vaseline but older ones cannot.
+90% of cockroaches can't climb through Vaseline, but check on the internet if you use a species other than Periplaneta americana (what I have).
+In some species the nymphs can climb through the Vaseline but older ones cannot.

 Get some old newspaper, tear it into pieces about the length and width of your container.
 Crumple them up a couple times to give them texture.
 Lay them down in your container, one on top of the other.
 Make about five layers.